Yahweasel/nonlocal-forage/README.md

 It is very important to `await` the `ready()` method of a nonlocalForage instance, as this is where the login actually occurs.

+Regardless of the backend, entries are stores as files, with the name corresponding to the key, serialized to be safe on most platforms.
+The content is also serialized; see `src/serializer.ts` for details on how data is serialized.

+Nonlocal backends—that is, every backend provided by this library other than cacheForage—additionally provide one extra method not normally in localForage:
+`storageEstimate`. `await lf.storageEstimate()` returns an object in the form of `navigator.storage.estimate()`.
+It has a `quota` field and a `usage` field, referencing the number of bytes of storage maximum provided by the backend, and the number of bytes used, respectively.
+This method is correctly named: it is an *estimate*.

+## cacheForage

 If you're using cacheForage (which you are strongly advised to), you then need to link the nonlocalForage instance with the local caching instance as a cacheForage instance like so: